 3. Climate and temperatures

-Ring of turtles loves to be in humid weather and doesn’t like dry air or the cold ideally; this plant does best in 65 to 75F.
+The string of turtles loves to be in a humid climate and doesn’t like dry air or the cold ideally; this plant does best in 65 to 75F.
 If the temperature dips under 50 degrees, the plant will start to wilt.

 The string of turtles plant is a small plant, and it doesn’t grow very fast, so repotting this plant doesn’t happen often.
 Only repot it if it’s becoming crowded.
 Choose a container or pot that is one to two inches bigger than its first one.
 The soil has to drain well to be then waterlogged roots.